HyunchangOh/EnhancerX/README.md

 Ideally would download "Enhancers of all species by bed format", but files are very large, species -> cell line/tissue will have to do for now.

 Coordinates reference hg19

+### La grande table
+Generate la grande table from la_grande_table_gen.py, in folder processed/.
+For now, it takes data from hg19, and Enhancer Atlas.

 ## Models
 Different models here.